Posted by Paul Wells on March 30, 2019

 Traditionally, party members declared their affiliation at the time of registration.
 More recently, many states have adopted “Relaxed Registration Requirements” (3R).
 In a 3R closed primary state, voters may declare their party affiliation by requesting a partisan ballot, or in some cases by simply choosing a partisan ballot on election day.”

-Shown below are some alternative definitions for the terms “semi-open” and “semi-closed” primary:
+Shown below is an alternative definition for the terms “semi-open” and “semi-closed” primary:

 “semi-open primary, semi-closed primary.
 Inaccurate, misleading terms referring to a closed primary with relaxed registration requirements.
 (3R closed primary) All unaffiliated voters and candidates are excluded – but voters may declare their party affiliation and join a major party by means other than registration.
 These terms are typically used in conjunction with a false claim that Independents can vote in a closed primary.

-Most people think that election reform involves collecting signatures for an initiative petition or running as an Independent candidate.
+Most people think that election reform involves collecting signatures for an initiative petition or donating money on some election reform website.
 In this particular case, we’re fighting a propaganda battle, and there are much simpler ways to participate.
 When you see an article or post on the web claiming that Independents can vote in a closed primary – post a comment or reply.
 It only takes a few minutes and costs nothing.

-There’s no need to be nasty or vulgar, just politely point out that allowing voters to join a major party, by means other than voter registration, is not the same thing as an open primary.
-Most of the newspapers and tv stations that have been making these claims actually support election reform.
-Posts have even appeared at the Independent Voter Network (IVN), inadvertently perpetuating this partisan propaganda.
+There’s no need to be nasty or vulgar.
+Politely point out that allowing voters the opportunity to join a major party – by means other than voter registration – is not the same thing as an open primary.
+Most of the newspapers and tv stations that have been making these claims actually support election reform – they’ve just been duped into believing the partisan propaganda.

-Over a period of time, one-by-one, reporters and media outlets will stop repeating the false claims of a semi-open or semi-closed primary.
+Over a period of time, one-by-one, reporters and media outlets will stop repeating the false claims of a semi-open/semi-closed primary.
 Eventually, Google and other search engines will modify their “structured snippets” with more accurate definitions for a “closed primary”.
+The ultimate goal here, is to stop Democratic and Republican candidates from claiming they support election reform – when they really don’t.

 To a novice activist, this might not appear to be much of a battle.
 Why bother?
 Because the issue of voter exclusion is exploding.
-If it’s not an overriding concern in the 2020 presidential primary – it will be by 2024.
-The issue of voter exclusion is creating the momentum needed to finally pass real election reform.
-If partisans are denied the opportunity to claim free elections already exist – how do they continue to defend closed primaries?
+If it’s not an overriding concern in the 2020 presidential primary – it will be by 2024, 2028, 2032,… The issue of voter exclusion is creating the momentum needed to drive election reform.
+If we deny Republicans and Democrats the ability to claim that free elections already exist – how can they continue to defend closed primaries?